 6. Please tell smokers that our streets are not their ashtrays

 Treat people who throw cigarette butts out of the car windows the same as we would with people who throw out litter.
 These smokers, who would never so much as throw a fast food container out of their cars, yet are littering our streets with thousands of cigarette butts every year.

 Florida litter laws say that anyone who dumps litter weighing under 15 pounds is guilty of a noncriminal infraction punishable by a civil penalty of $100, from which $50 is deposited in the Solid Waste Management Trust Fund.
 Think BSO is going to enforce these culprits?
 Not a chance.

 7. Tell parents to have faith in our public school system

-8. Remind our residents to never forget Patte Atkins-Grad
+8. Remind our residents never to forget Patte Atkins-Grad

-We must never elect inept politicians that would not only lie to their fellow commission members, but to their very own constituents about the source of their gifts from those that wanted their vote.
-Last year at this time, a team of volunteers were just in the planning stages in what would be Broward County’s first successful recall through the Supervisor of Elections Office (SOE) to remove Commissioner Patte Atkins-Grad.
-Recall volunteers worked tirelessly for throughout the year to have several rounds of petitions signed and verified from the SOE.
+We must never elect inept politicians that would not only lie to their fellow commission members but to their very own constituents about the source of their gifts from those that wanted their vote.
+Last year at this time, a team of volunteers was just in the planning stages in what would be Broward County’s first successful recall through the Supervisor of Elections Office (SOE) to remove Commissioner Patte Atkins-Grad.
+Recall volunteers worked tirelessly throughout the year to have several rounds of petitions signed and verified from the SOE.
 Thousands of residents in Tamarac District Two signed the petition and must never forget that they had the power to recall an elected city official.